robertlestak/procx/README.md

 ### NFS

-The NFS driver will mount the specified NFS directory, and retrieve the first file which matches the specified key.
+The `nfs` driver will mount the specified NFS directory, and retrieve the first file which matches the specified key.
 Similar to the AWS S3 driver, the NFS driver supports `-nfs-key`, `-nfs-key-prefix`, and `-nfs-key-regex` selection flags.

 Upon completion, the file can either be moved to a different folder in the NFS, or it can be deleted, with the `-nfs-clear-op` and `-nfs-fail-op` flags (`mv` or `rm`).
 You can specify the target folder with the `-nfs-clear-folder` and `-nfs-fail-folder` flags, and the `-nfs-clear-key` and `-nfs-fail-key` flags let you rename the file on move.
 You can also use the `-nfs-clear-key-template` and `-nfs-fail-key-template` flags to specify a template for the key, which will be replaced with the key.